TokenScript-Framework/papers/src/papers/smart-layer-technical-paper.md

 The tokenomics of Smart Layer is intricately designed to ensure the sustainability, efficiency, and robustness of the network.
 Central to this design is the dual-token system, which serves distinct yet interconnected purposes:

-## Service Token
+#### The Service Token

-The Service Token is the primary medium of exchange within the Smart Layer network.
+The primary medium of exchange within the Smart Layer network.
 It facilitates all micro-transactions associated with token operations, from querying token data to more resource-intensive modifications.
 Integrations typically bear the costs associated with token activation, which are transacted using the Service Token.
 This token ensures that the network remains agile, with real-time settlements and efficient resource allocation.

-## Stake Token
+#### The Stake Token

-The Stake Token represents a stake in the Smart Layer network.
+It represents a stake in the Smart Layer network.
 Holders of this token have a vested interest in the network's growth and governance.
 Depending on the network's design, Stake Token holders might influence governance decisions, propose changes, or even earn rewards based on network activity.
 This token ensures that the network remains decentralised, with stakeholders actively participating in its evolution.

-The tokenomics of Smart Layer is designed to ensure the sustainability, efficiency, and robustness of the network.
-It strikes a balance between incentivising token issuers, integrations, and the nodes that power the network.
+This dual-token system supports the operation of Smart Tokens within the Smart Layer network.
+It ensures that the costs associated with token operations are adequately covered, and it incentivises stakeholders to participate in the network's growth and governance.
+This creates a sustainable and robust ecosystem for the operation of Smart Tokens.

 Here's a deep dive into the tokenomics structure:

 # Service Token's Tokenomics